 People need assurance that stepping outside the norm won’t be a career-ending move.
 Known as psychological safety, this is one of the leading indicators of a high-performing team.
 (And what is a group of people in a meeting, if not a temporary team?)
-As the meeting organizer and facilitator, you have a chance to lead by example and be the first to offer up a controversial perspective or idea.
+As the meeting organizer and facilitator, you have a chance to lead by example and be the first to broach a controversial topic or offer an unusual perspective or idea.

 You can also build trust by asking questions that prompt a deeper discussion, even when you think you know the answer.
 Questions like “Why do we think that’s true?” or “Can you expand on that?” or “How could we measure that?” demonstrate humility and curiosity on your part, which sets the tone for the rest of the group.

-✅ Tip: A “parking lot” on the whiteboard is an easy way to capture ideas, topics, and questions that are out of scope for the moment and keep the meeting moving along.
+Create a “parking lot” on your whiteboard, your shared Confluence page, or your Trello board to capture ideas, topics, and questions outside the meeting’s scope.
 The catch is that you’re honor-bound to follow up on them, or you’ll lose the group’s trust.

-Chances are, your meeting will generate some kind of artifact: a plan, a collection of ideas, a user journey, a list of follow-up items, etc. At Atlassian, we capture all that stuff as a page in Confluence (the wiki-flavored intranet tool we make) and share the page with everyone on the invite list and other relevant people.
+Chances are, your meeting will generate some kind of artifact: an action plan, a collection of ideas, a customer journey, a list of next steps, etc. Atlassian meetings typically capture all that stuff as a page in Confluence (the wiki-flavored intranet tool we make) and share the page with everyone on the invite list and other relevant people.
 Sharing via email and Google Docs works fine, too.

 Err on the side of sharing with more people than is strictly necessary.
 It’s really hard to keep track of exactly what everyone around you is up to, or how the outcome of your meeting will intersect with their work.
-Sharing broadly reduces the chance you’ll discover conflicts late in the game, and might even lead to an opportunity to join forces with a team doing complementary work.
+Sharing broadly reduces the chance you’ll discover conflicts late in the game, and might even lead to joining forces with a team doing complementary work.

 If the meeting isn’t effective, change it!

-The fact that you’re still reading means you’re committed to running the most successful meetings possible.
+The fact that you’re still reading means you’re committed to running a great meeting.
 Yay!
-Turns out, though, you’re not the sole judge of whether the meeting was effective or not.
+Turns out, though, that you’re not the sole judge of whether the meeting was productive or not.

 - Did this meeting result in something of value to the business?

-- Did we have the right people in the room?
-If not, who should/shouldn’t be included in the future?
+- Did we include the right people?
+If not, who should or shouldn’t be included in the future?